aws-ia/cloudformation-gitlab-resource-providers/GitLab-Projects-Project/docs/README.md

 # GitLab::Projects::Project

-Adds a group as a member of a GitLab project
+Creates a project in GitLab

 ## Syntax